awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-monitor.md

 # Monitoring Email Activity with Amazon Pinpoint<a name="channels-email-monitor"></a>

-For emails that you send as part of a campaign, Amazon Pinpoint provides options for monitoring your email activity\.
+For email that you send as part of a campaign, Amazon Pinpoint provides options for monitoring your email activity\.

 **Note**
 To monitor email activity, you must use a campaign\.
-You can't monitor email activity outside of a campaign\.
+You can't monitor email activity outside a campaign\.

 ## Amazon Pinpoint Analytics<a name="channels-email-monitor-analytics"></a>

 The console provides several campaign\-related metrics\.
-For example, you can view the number of email endpoints that you can target, the number of endpoints you've already sent messages to, and the open, click, and opt\-out rates for campaigns you've already sent\.
-You can view these metrics across all of your campaigns, or for individual campaigns\.
+For example, you can view the number of email endpoints that you can target and the number of endpoints that you've already sent messages to\.
+Also, you can view the open, click, and opt\-out rates for campaigns that you've already sent\.
+You can view these metrics across all your campaigns or for individual campaigns\.

 **To view campaign analytics in the Amazon Pinpoint console**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **Projects** page, choose the project that you want to view metrics for\.
+1. On the **All projects** page, choose the project that you want to view metrics for\.

 1. In the navigation pane, under **Analytics**, choose **Campaigns**\.